MerelyLogical/blog/pages/nas.md

 PSU: 500W (idle power draw < 25W)

-> Built the whole thing in one go, but it didn't POST first time.
+> Built the whole thing in one go, but it didn't POST the first time.
-> To troubleshoot I pulled out everything from the motherboard except CPU, RAM,
+> To troubleshoot I pulled out everything from the motherboard except the CPU, RAM,
-> the power cables for those CPU and MOBO, and the HDMI cable.
+> power cables for CPU and MOBO, and HDMI cable.
 > then it POST'ed successfully, so I tested repeatedly adding one connection
 > at a time, and it POST'ed every time.
 >